kazurayam/unittest-helper/README.md

 If the `<projectDir>/test-output` directory is already there, the call to `cleanOutputDirectory()` will remove the directory recursively and recreate it.

-If the `<projectDir>/test-output` directory is already there and you do not call `too.cleanOutputDirectory()`, then the directory will be left as is and resused.
+If the `<projectDir>/test-output` directory is already there and if you do not call `too.cleanOutputDirectory()`, then the directory will be left as is and just reused.

 #### Ex3: Write a file under a directory dedicated for the test class